Bryce Huff: New York Jets

 Huff signed with the New York Jets as an undrafted free agent on May 6, 2020, shortly after the conclusion of the 2020 NFL draft.
-He was announced as part of the Jets' initial 53-man roster on September 5, 2020.
-Huff made his NFL debut on September 27, 2020, against the Indianapolis Colts, batting down a pass in a 36-17 loss.
-In Week 6 against the Miami Dolphins, Huff recorded his first career sack on Ryan Fitzpatrick during the 24–0 loss.
+He was announced as part of the Jets' initial 53-man roster on September 5.
+Huff made his NFL debut on September 27, against the Indianapolis Colts, batting down a pass in a 36–17 loss.
+Two weeks later against the Miami Dolphins, Huff recorded his first career sack on Ryan Fitzpatrick during the 24–0 loss.

 Huff entered the 2021 season as a starting linebacker for the Jets.
 He started the first six games before being placed on injured reserve on November 4, 2021, with a back injury.
-He was activated on December 18.
+Huff was activated on December 18.

 Huff entered the 2023 offseason as a restricted free agent, and the Jets placed a second-round tender on him on March 15, 2023.

 Philadelphia Eagles

 On March 13, 2024, Huff signed a three-year contract with the Philadelphia Eagles.
-He missed five weeks due to a torn ligament in his wrist, and was activated from injured reserve on December 28.
+He missed five weeks due to a torn ligament in his groin area, and was activated from injured reserve on December 28.
 Huff was inactive for the Super Bowl but won the title when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

 San Francisco 49ers

-On June 2, 2025, Huff was traded to the San Francisco 49ers for a conditional 2026 fifth round pick that could upgrade to a fourth based on performance.
+On June 2, 2025, Huff was traded to the San Francisco 49ers for a conditional 2026 fifth-round pick (No. 166: the Chicago Bears selected Keyshaun Elliott).

+On March 12, 2026, Huff announced his retirement from professional football.